 This solution addresses key issue #2: Security of IMS based Avatar Communication.

-According to TR 23.700-77 [2], rendering of avatar meida can be performed by network, UE-A, or UE-B, which are called network centric IMS avatar call, UE-A centric IMS avatar call, and UE-B centric avatar call, respectively.
+According to TR 23.700-77 [2], rendering of avatar media can be performed by network, UE-A, or UE-B, which are called network centric IMS avatar call, UE-A centric IMS avatar call, and UE-B centric avatar call, respectively.

-In this solution, only authorized entity from UE-A can access and retrieve the UE-A's avatar object which is stored in a data storage called Ditigal Asset Container (DAC).
+In this solution, only authorized entity from UE-A can access and retrieve the UE-A's avatar representation which is stored in a data storage called Base Avatar Repository (BAR).
 This solution proposes to use UE-A's attestation for the security procedure of IMS based avatar communication.

-In this solution, it is assumed that DAC has UE-A's public key to verify the signature in UE-A's attestation, with UE-A's avatar object and avatar ID.
+In this solution, it is assumed that BAR has CA certificate to verify UE-A's certificate, with UE-A's avatar representation and avatar ID.

+Editor's Note: Which entity acts as certificate authority is FFS.

 The avatar communication can be unidirectional or bidirectional.
 In this solution, only unidirectional avatar communication is described.
 When bidirectional avatar communication is used, UE-B also performs the operation same as UE-A described in the procedure.